 Urchfont Parish Council represents the communities of Urchfont, Wedhampton and Lydeway and in doing so:

 - owns the Cemetery, Allotments, Paddock Green, the pathway to Oakfrith Wood, Western end of Urchfont Playing Field (Recreation Ground including play equipment and tennis courts), Farmers Field and Urchfont Pond Duck House

 - manages, maintains and operates the cemetery, holds and maintains burial records

 - holds a 125 year lease on the cricket ground, which it sublets to Urchfont Cricket Club

 - is responsible for maintenance and oversight of Pond Green and Top Green in Urchfont (Registered Village Greens)

 - is consulted over individual development plans where planning permission is required, and other planning matters

-- awards financial assistance for the benefit of the inhabitants - subject to legal limits and the annual budget
+- awards financial assistance funds for the benefit of the inhabitants - subject to legal limits, the annual budget and valid application

 - channels information and requests to/from other authorities

 - is consulted on various policy and regulatory documents

-- provides notice boards for Parish information plus contributions to 'Redhorn News' monthly community magazine which it part funds to cover free duistribution to all Parish households
+- provides notice boards for Parish information plus contributions to 'Redhorn News' monthly community magazine which it part funds to cover free distribution to all Parish households

 - represents the interests of local residents

 - funds, manages and operates the Parish Council and Community Website

 - faciltates and manages a Parish Contractor to cut grass, clear litter bins, cut hedges and clear leaves across all Parish Council owned / managed / delegated sites from WC

 - facilitates the Annual Parish Meeting